-Each type of musical instrument has unique requirements for packing and shipping.
+Each type of musical instrument shipping has unique requirements for packing.
 This post provides an overview of best practices and what to be aware of when you ship musical instruments.

 Use suitable packing materials